fuxingloh/vue-horizontal-list/README.md

 # vue-horizontal-list
-A pure vue horizontal list implementation with 0 dependencies, ssr support, mobile friendly, touch friendly and responsive.
+A pure vue horizontal list implementation with minimal dependencies, ssr support, mobile friendly, touch friendly and responsive.
 I created this because I like how AirBnb does their horizontal list, I couldn't find a library that is simple and close to it.

 Check it out: [vue-horizontal-list demo](https://nuxt-app.now.sh/vue-horizontal-list).